 By figuring out those two things, I can then outline those characters.
 By developing my killer’s psyche and why he kills, and my victimology, it helps me create more in-depth characters.

-So how do you do figure out why your killer is setting out on his murderous spree?
-Look at some of the things that motivate someone to kill.
+How do you do figure out why your killer is setting out on his murderous spree?
+Look at some things that motivate someone to kill.
 From the most mundane trigger to some kind of deep-rooted psychological problem.

 Here are just a few things I may consider when I'm trying to figure out why my character is killing:

 Is your killer driven by his emotions?
-Look at any criminal case, and you will be able to see a host of emotions that drove a person to kill.
+Look at any criminal case, and you will see a host of emotions that drove a person to kill.
 Emotions play such an integral part in why someone kills.
 Especially if they have a problem with control.
 When I think of emotions that would make me kill, jealousy is a big one.
 However, other emotions can be a trigger too.

 Maybe your killer has a deformity or even something as small as a stutter.
 That inadequacy could drive him to murder certain people because they teased him, or he wants them to suffer as he does.